RSS

 Payment of $18.8 million to the cancer patient for the development of his cancer after baby powder

-On July 18, 2023, a California State Court jury in Oakland ruled in favor of Emory Hernandez Valadez, who accused Johnson & Johnson of selling baby powder that provokes cancer.
+On July 18, 2023, a jury California State in Oakland ruled in favor of Emory Hernandez Valadez, who accused the company of Johnson & Johnson selling baby powder that provokes development. cancer

 We are talking about a hygienic agent that can contain talc with an admixture of carcinogenic asbestos.
 Valades, 24, filed a lawsuit against Johnson & Johnson in 2022.
 Because of his childhood use of Johnson & Johnson powder, he developed mesothelioma, a rare form of cancer in tissues that line internal organs, according to his claims.
 In the case of Valades, the tissues around the heart are affected, making this malignant formation extremely dangerous.
 On this basis, the plaintiff demanded large monetary compensation.